SPACES is accepting applications for our 2021 Open Call. Check back for other opportunities.

 · Artist/curator statement

 · Project description

-Applications for the Urgent Art Fund will be accepted on a rolling basis until all 5 project support grants in 2019 have been awarded.
-SPACES will retain a 3-person panel to review all applications throughout 2019, consisting of SPACES Executive Director, an arts professional living and/or working in Cuyahoga County (and who will be ineligible to apply while serving on the panel), and an arts professional who lives and works outside of Cuyahoga County.
+Applications for the Urgent Art Fund will be accepted on a rolling basis until all 5 project support grants in 2020 have been awarded.
+Applicants may submit up to 3 times in a single year.
+SPACES will retain a 3-person panel to review all applications throughout 2020, consisting of an arts professional living and/or working in Cuyahoga County (and who will be ineligible to apply while serving on the panel), an arts professional of color living and/or working in Cuyahoga County, and an arts professional who lives and works outside of Cuyahoga County.
 Panelists will independently review each application within two weeks of submission, and will score the application based on the project’s feasibility, artistic quality, ability to create an exchange of ideas and perspectives, and alignment with the purpose of The Urgent Art Fund.

-For all other questions, you may contact SPACES staff at: firstname.lastname@example.org
+For additional questions, contact SPACES Artist Outreach Coordinator: firstname.lastname@example.org